ratchet-stpup/CinnamonTools/docs/README.md

 #### Highlight.js notes

 - Download [highlight.js](https://highlightjs.org/download/) with support for these languages only (Bash, CSS, JSON, JavaScript, Markdown and Python).
 - The xcode.css file is the theme used for syntax highlighting.
-Edit this CSS file to change the background color of the .hljs class to #f8f8f8.
+Edit this CSS file to change the background color of the `hljs` class to `#f8f8f8`.

 #### Bootstrap notes